Relationship with Business Partners

 - We consider intellectual property rights to be one of the most important management assets and protect our own rights accordingly.
 Likewise, we respect the rights of others.

-- EICC (Electronic Industry Citizenship Coalition) Code of Conduct serves as a de facto standard to ensure that working conditions in the electronics industry supply chain are safe, that workers are treated with respect and dignity, and that business operations are environmentally responsible and conducted ethically.
-We are not a member of the EICC, but a large number of our customers are.
-Therefore, we make our best effort to comply with the EICC Code of Conduct, when carrying out procurement activities.
+- RBA (Responsible Business Alliance) Code of Conduct (formerly known as EICC Code of Conduct) serves as a de facto standard to ensure that working conditions in the electronics industry supply chain are safe, that workers are treated with respect and dignity, and that business operations are environmentally responsible and conducted ethically.
+We are not a member of the RBA, but a large number of our customers are.
+Therefore, we make our best effort to comply with the RBA Code of Conduct, when carrying out procurement activities.

-- We request our suppliers to carry out their business activities in accordance with the EICC Code of Conduct.
+- We request our suppliers to carry out their business activities in accordance with the RBA Code of Conduct.